^

 18 May 2024, 18:02

-Researchers from the University of Brescia and the Catholic University of the Sacred Heart recently conducted a study examining the contribution of creativity and humor to well-being in older adults.
+Researchers from the University of Brescia and the Catholic University of the Sacred Heart recently conducted a study examining the contribution of creativity and humor to the well-being of older adults.
 Their findings, published in Neuroscience Letters, show that these two aspects of human experience share common psychological and neurobiological processes that contribute to well-being in old age.

 "We are now trying to develop exercises and tips that are contextualized, that is, closely related to the real activities that older people engage in in their daily lives," Antonietti added.
 "This is important for two reasons.